Shou/Tombot/README.md

 Tombot
 ======

-This is the successor to [KawaiiBot-hs](https://github.com/Shou-/KawaiiBot-hs).
-Tombot is an IRC bot that does useless things, such as grabbing information about anime and manga, having its own small composable language and much more.
+Tombot is a general textual bot with interfaces to IRC and Discord.
+It has its own small composable interpreted language.

-See `Config.example.hs` for options.
+    :say Hey, ++ space ++ nick ++ say !
+    :(random 10 == say 5 >< say It's five!) <> say It's not five.

+Interfaces to various APIs.

+    :wiki Haskell programming language
+    :anime Jojo's Bizarre Adventure

+User-definable functions.

+    :let utctime :formattime <- unixtime ++ space ++ >0 %c

+Timed events and reactive events.

+    :every 3600 :airing
+    :sleep 100 >> say Hello!
+    :on /^what time is it/i :utctime

 ## Install

-To install, run `cabal install` in the root of her directory.
-This assumes you have <a href=http://haskell.org/>Haskell Platform</a>
-installed; if not, go install it.

-## Kawaiilang

-The bot comes with its own small language that can be used for various things.
-The language is supposed to be composable through the use of operators.
-An example of the syntax: `:(ra True| >< gay Hi!) <> gay Bye!` where `ra` and `gay` are functions, the subsequent texts are their arguments and `><` and `<>` are operators.
-Parentheses are also supported to enclose functions, and are useful because operators are left associative.
+You can install Tombot with `[http://haskellstack.org/](stack)`.

+    stack install

 ## Functions

+`This section is outdated`

-A line using her functions need to be prefixed with `.` or `:` by default.
+A line using her functions need to be prefixed with `:` by default.

-Along with these functions a user may define new functions using `let`, and you can use `help` to see what those functions are.
+* `help`

 * `!`
 Search DuckDuckGo using a !bang tag.<br>